ikramshabbir/IKRAM-MD/README.md

 X-ANSARI MD is a modern, modular and feature-rich WhatsApp bot designed to provide a fast and powerful WhatsApp automation experience.

-Built with Node.js and Baileys, X-ANSARI combines media tools, group management, owner controls, utilities, automation and a modular plugin architecture into one bot.
+Built with Node.js and Baileys, X-ANSARI combines media tools, group management, owner controls, utilities, automation and a modular plugin architecture into one powerful WhatsApp bot.

 «🦅 X-ANSARI — More than a bot.
 A complete WhatsApp experience.»